Onset of intermittent octahedral patterns in spherical B\'enard convection: Bifurcation with pure modes

-A turning point exists at $y_0=-\frac{9c}{2(d_1+d_2)}$ and by H-(iii) the parabola is oriented towards $y_0>0$ in the $(\mu_2,y_0)$ plane.
-Even in the limit $c=0$, the two branches of the parabola correspond to symmetrically distinct states.

-We denote by $\alpha_\pm$ these branches of axisymmetric equilibria along the $Y_4^0$ component.
-They generate two-dimensional $\OO3$ orbits of equilibria.
-In order to determine their stable and unstable manifolds we need to compute the eigenvalues of the Jacobian matrix $L_{\alpha_\pm}$ of the vector field linearized at $\alpha_\pm$, hence to determine first the isotypic decomposition of the action of $\OO2\oplus\ZZ2^c$ in the $3,4$ representation of $\OO3$.
+A turning point exists at $y_0=-\frac{9c}{2(d_1+d_2)}$ and since $d_1+d_2<0$ (for any value of $Pr$) the parabola is always oriented towards $y_0>0$. \\ Even in the limit $c=0$, the two branches of the parabola correspond to symmetrically distinct states.
+We denote by $\alpha_\pm$ these branches.
+According to (\ref{eq:dimorbite}), the corresponding $\OO3$-orbits of equilibria have dimension 2. \\ In order to determine their stable and unstable manifolds in $V$ we need to compute the eigenvalues of the Jacobian matrix $L_{\alpha_\pm}$ of the vector field linearized at $\alpha_\pm$, hence to determine first the isotypic decomposition of the action of $\OO2\oplus\Z_2^c$ in the $3,4$ representation of $\OO3$ \cite{cl}.
 A straightforward (and classical) analysis shows that $L_{\alpha_\pm}$ decomposes into two $1\times 1$ and seven $2\times 2$ diagonal blocks along the coordinates $x_0$, $y_0$, $(x_j,\bar x_j)$ ($j=1,2,3$) and $(y_m,\bar y_m)$ ($m=1,2,3,4)$ respectively.
 The block in the $(y_1,\bar y_1)$ subspace is the 0 matrix, corresponding to the fact that this plane is tangent to the $\OO3$ orbit of $\alpha_\pm$ \cite{clm}.
 The other eigenvalues are listed in the following table \ref{vp_O(2)} where $y_0$ is the coordinate of $\alpha_\pm$.